Hi Everyone. Are you getting ready for a vacation? I thought you might like to read about the family trip that changed our lives.

 One young girl smiled at us, “We have special kids in our school.
 My best friend’s name is Brian, he reminds me of him.”

-Several children sought out seats next to Aaron and Tommy on a park swing, maybe just for a closer look, but they made eye contact and tried to make Aaron smile.
-Several gently pushed Aaron on the playground swings, merry-go-round, and gave him a turn kicking the soccer ball.
+Several children sought seats next to Aaron and Tommy on a park swing, maybe just for a closer look, but they made eye contact and tried to make Aaron smile.
+Several gently pushed Aaron on the playground swings, and merry-go-round, and gave him a turn kicking the soccer ball.

 Aaron pinched me when we were rocking violently on a small plane sight-seeing ride over the Grand Canyon, the pilot said: “Don’t worry, I’ve had grown men reach over and hold my arm.”

 At one roadside park, all the visitors collectively held their breath as Aaron climbed the steps up a steep slide.
-Tommy guided him to the top where after much arm-flapping and nervous hand-biting, Aaron finally let go.
-As the wind struck his face and he barreled down the slide, Aaron’s expression was one of absolute joy.
+Tommy guided him to the top where after much arm-flapping and nervous hand-biting Aaron finally let go.
+As the wind struck his face and he barreled down the slide Aaron’s expression was one of absolute joy.
 Everyone in the park clapped and cheered.
 This was not just a glorious moment for Aaron; this was a glorious moment for every person in the park.

 In a swimming pool in Arizona, a lifeguard got in the water during her break and showed Aaron how to swim on his back.